+Professional development can include attending conferences, taking classes, or even working with Spires online marketing tutors to stay up-to-date on the latest trends in academic advising.
 NACADA provides a forum for discussion, debate and exchange of ideas related to academic counseling through numerous activities and publications.
-NACADA promotes and supports quality academic counseling in higher education institutions to improve the educational development of students.
-NACADA also advocates effective academic counseling by providing a consulting and lecturing service and funding research related to academic counseling.
-These sets of guiding principles affirm the role of academic counseling in higher education, thus supporting the institutional mission and, at the same time, anticipating the needs of students, academic advisors and institutions of the 21st century.
+It also promotes and supports quality academic counseling in higher education institutions, and advocates effective academic counseling by providing a consulting and lecturing service and funding research related to academic counseling.